Moseskenny/image-compressor/README.md

 ---

+## 🤝 Contributing

+Contributions are welcome!

+1. Fork the repository
+2. Create a new branch
+3. Make your changes
+4. Submit a Pull Request

+---

 ## ⭐ Support

-If you like this project, please ⭐ the repo!
+If you like this project, please ⭐ the repository and share it!